 Eigen is a reflection processing multitool.

-Created through leveraging Lese’s upcoming Impulse technologies, Eigen (a͡ɪ-ɡˈɛn) is able to perform three distinct functions, split into three different modes: Play, Render, and Analyze
+Created through leveraging Lese’s Impulse Engine, Eigen (a͡ɪ-ɡˈɛn) is able to perform three distinct functions, split into three different modes: Play, Render, and Analyze.

 These three modes are able to perform a selection of different “space-aware” processes; Play does accurate early reflection processing in real-time, Render computes high-quality reverb impulse responses for you to use in convolution reverbs (or in Eigen itself, if you want), and Analyse checks your virtual space to see how sound resonates against it.